olefriis/advent-of-code/2019/18/README.md

 to avoid some walking in circles.
 Still, it took forever, and after 1576 iterations I had more than one million player objects.

+I also tried to remove dead ends from the map.
+This just allowed me to go to 1702 iterations before reacing one million player objects...

 So, new strategy...